ankitects/anki-betas/src/2021-scheduler.md

 Additional deck options have been added to control the order new cards and reviews are presented in.
-New cards can be mixed from multiple decks, and reviews can be ordered by interval.
+New cards can be mixed from multiple decks, and reviews can optionally be ordered by interval or subdeck.

 When burying is disabled, it is now possible to control whether siblings are shown together or not.